SAFE ENEMA SOLUTIONS

 3. SEA SALT ENEMA.
 In order to nourish your colon with electrolytes, use 1 teaspoon of Celtic sea salt per quart of water.
 To assure adequate levels of electrolytes in your body, have a hair tissue mineral analysis (HTMA) done seasonally.

 LEARN MORE.
-For more information about enemas, please view our instructional videos on DVD, All About Enemas and Cleansing, Coffee Enemas, and Colon Tubes, or our downloadable videos, Large-Volume Enema and Small-Volume Enema.
+For more information about enemas, please view our instructional video on DVD, Cleansing, Coffee Enemas, and Colon Tubes, or our downloadable videos, Large-Volume Enema and Small-Volume Enema.

 These educational enema videos comprehensively cover important safety concepts regarding in-home enemas.
 They will inform you on how to take therapeutic enemas, so that you can provide colon cleansing for yourself, in your own home, that will have the same therapeutic effects as professional colon hydrotherapy sessions.